mtmr/mtmr.github.io/source/_posts/2015-01-11-understanding-the-commands-used-in-lab.markdown

 ```
 Command Substitution and filename globbing
 -------------------------------------------------------------------
-Command susbstitution refers to substituting the standard output of a command to a variable.
-File name globbing is nothing but expanding filenames using special charcters like ``` * ```.
+Command substitution refers to substituting the standard output of a command to a variable.
+File name globbing is nothing but expanding filenames using special characters like ``` * ```.
 ``` bash Command Substitution and File name globbing
 name=`echo $muthu`
 #Backquotes(`) are used to assign the output of a command to a variable a.k.a Command substitution